 To become an RN coder, you need proper education, qualifications, experience, and certification as a registered nurse.
 Consider getting a diploma from a competent nursing school.
 Some coders get certification by completing and graduating from a medical coding course and acquiring a certified professional coder exam.

-These exams must be administered by an authorized organization like the American Association of Clinical Coders and Auditors, American Health Information Management Association, and American Academy of Professional Coders.
+These exams must be administered by authorized organizations like the American Association of Clinical Coders and Auditors, the American Health Information Management Association, and the American Academy of Professional Coders.

 Economic and Salary Perspective

 Medical coders and billers are highly respected and valued professionals in the healthcare industry.
-When RN coders do their work accurately, they facilitate revenue flow in the organization while enabling clinical staff to focus on giving patients the proper care they require.
+When RN coders do their work accurately, they facilitate revenue flow in the organization while enabling clinical staff to focus on giving patients the necessary care.